mt-akar/Quadrillion/README.md

 ### Campaign (please find a better name for this!)

 Players will be able to play 40 preset levels in 4 different difficulties.
 First puzzle in each difficulty will be playable for everyone.
-Once a puzzle is solved, players unlock the the next puzzle in the same difficulty.
-Player proggress will be saved and can be accessed again with the same user name on the same computer.
+Once a puzzle is solved, players unlock the next puzzle in the same difficulty.
+Player progress will be saved and can be accessed again with the same user name on the same computer.

 ### Rush Mode